zavalab/ADAM_Documentation/waste_to_energy.md

 <br>

 <p>
     The technology sites contain anaerobic digestion and electricity generation technologies (shown below) which are able to process cow manure into bio-electricity and digestate.
-The digestate is a waste product that can be applied to cropfields or disposed of, and the bio-electricity can be sold to and used by customers.
+The digestate is a waste product that can be applied to cropfields or disposed, and the bio-electricity can be sold to and used by customers.
 </p>

 <img src="Pictures\waste_to_energy\tech.png">